Miss-Defy/C_Examples/README.md

 Is_Same.cc - Checks whether two types are the same.

-The following programs prompt for values chosen by the user and show the resulting solution.

 ASCII_Value.cc - Finds the ASCII value of any character.

 Add_Values.cc - Adds two numbers.